realityexpander/How_to_program_from_ground_up/07-SoftwareDesign.md

   - ### Agile
     - Great start, good and useful concepts, but...
-    - Widely misunderstood, misapplied, and soon co-opted into "Agile®™ Certification®™ Business."
+    - Widely misunderstood, misapplied, and soon co-opted into "Agile©®™ Certification©®™ Business."
   - ### Scrum
     - Can we use what worked in Japanese car production with Japanese culture to have the same success in software development?
 Nope.
     - Scrum is a "production management" methodology that was developed for managing the production of cars, and it